UniversityOfHelsinkiCS/lomake/README.md

 When deploying Lomake to a production server for the first time, the database should be seeded.

-The seeding should be performed only **once** by executing `docker exec -it lomake bash -c "node index.js seed"`
+The seeding should be performed only **once** by executing `docker exec -it lomake bash -c "npm run seed"`

 ### Running Cypress tests